ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 WebSockets are also a widely supported technology.
 All modern browsers can work with WebSockets out of the box, and frameworks to work with WebSockets exist in many programming languages and on many platforms.

-Now that we have confidence in the technology we want to use for the implementation of our project, let’s start with the set-up!
+Now that we have confidence in the technology we want to use for the implementation of our project, let's start with the set-up!

 ## Prerequisites {id="prerequisites"}